tomster/ezjail-remote/README.rst

 creates a new jail instance on the given host, creates an admin user with sudo privileges and enables ssh access via public key.

+after setting up the jail it attempts to execute a method named ``setup`` from ``ezjailremote.flavours.<name-of-flavour>``, passing on all parameters, including any additional, arbitrary keyword arguments.

 parameters
 **********